 Length 5.3 mi · Climbing 750 ft

 With an abundance of huge trees set in an interesting progression of different environments, the extraordinary Boy Scout Tree Trail is not so much a hike as a showcase of the world's best redwood scenery.
 The trail feels wonderfully remote and is one of the most pristine old-growth trails in existence; there are only about three other trails in the world where you can walk through old-growth redwoods for five miles or more without hearing traffic noise or seeing any sign of development.

 One of the best parts of the Boy Scout Tree experience is the drive to the trailhead.
 For two miles you'll bump and wind through truly top-notch old growth along the unpaved Howland Hill Road.
 At the trailhead, located in a spectacular redwood grove, there's a little pullout that can accommodate about six cars.

-Although it's not exactly Muir Woods, the trail has become increasingly popular over the past few years, a trend that, maybe because of social media, seems to be happening at a lot of highly-rated trails.
+The trail has become increasingly popular over the past few years, a trend that, maybe because of social media, seems to be happening at a lot of highly-rated trails.
 On a summer weekend there might be twenty cars lining the road at the trailhead, and guided-tour groups sometimes show up.
-If this seems like too much of a crowd, visit on a weekday or, even better, in winter; usually only two or three cars are parked at the trailhead even on the busiest winter weekends, and you might encounter a group of hikers every hour on the trail, mostly in the afternoon.
+On winter weekends there may be two or three cars are parked at the trailhead, and you might encounter a group of hikers every hour on the trail, mostly in the afternoon.
 The trail is looking a lot more worn than it used to be, and parts of it can get slightly muddy due to the increased use.

 If at all possible, try to visit on a sunny day.
 Jed Smith's unique brilliance is a big part of what makes this trail so great, and the woods can get kind of drab when the sun isn't out.
 Most other redwood parks aren't affected as much by the lack of sunshine.